cesarenaldi/iniettore/README.md

 #### Transient singletons
 A mapping marked as `TRANSIENT, SINGLETON` produce a **temporary lazy singleton** instance.
 The instance gets created at the first time it is requested (directly or as dependency of another mapping) and gets destroyed when is not used anymore.

-A transient singleton allows to gurantee that at any given point in time there are no more than one instance of the respective mapping (whetever has been creates using a constructor or a provider function).
+A transient singleton allows to gurantee that at any given point in time there are no more than one instance of the respective mapping (whetever has been created using a constructor or a provider function).

-In order to announce that a singleton is not used anymore you can invoke `container.release(name :string) :void` method.
-The instance gets _released_ (i.e. all references to it gets removed) when `container.release` is invoked as many time as it has been requested.
+In order to announce that a singleton is not used anymore you can invoke `context.release(name:string):void` method.
+The instance gets _released_ (i.e. all references to it gets removed) when `context.release` is invoked as many time as it has been requested.
 See examples below.

 ##### Transient Singleton Provider
 ```javascript